radar/guides/patterns.md

 [activesupport](http://rubygems.org/gems/activesupport)).

 Development dependencies are useful for when someone wants to make modifications to your gem.
-Once specified, someone can run `gem install --dev your_gem` and RubyGems will grab both sets of dependencies necessary.
-Usually development dependencies include test frameworks, build systems, etc.
+When you specify development dependencies, another developer can run `gem install --dev your_gem` and RubyGems will grab both sets of dependencies (runtime and development).
+Typical development dependencies include test frameworks and build systems

-Setting them in your gemspec is easy, just use `add_runtime_dependency` and `add_development_dependency`:
+Setting dependencies in your gemspec is easy.
+Just use `add_runtime_dependency` and `add_development_dependency`:

     Gem::Specification.new do |s|